 Most general funding issues (e.g., graduate student fellowships, payment rates for research assistantships) will have been discussed and negotiated prior to your arrival in the lab.

 My capacity to fund travel expenses for conferences or workshops, purchase equipment and software to make your research easier or enable new projects, and cover registration fees for societies, courses, or certificates relevant to your research or professional development will vary depending on the expense and current grant funding.
 I cannot guarantee funding for these things beyond what was negotiated prior to your arrival, but if there is something that would be helpful for you to have or attend I encourage you to ask.
 You will never be expected to fund expenses necessary for your research out of your own pocket.
+If you must make a research- or lab-related purchase yourself, you can fill out a Business Expense Reimbursement Claim to be reimbursed.
 I will always cover expenses related to printing or copying necessary paperwork, paid room rentals (if required), etc.

 Conferences and workshops